 Many or all of the products featured on this page are from our sponsors who compensate us.
 This may influence which products we write about and where and how the product appears on a page.
 However, this does not influence our evaluations.
 Our opinions are our own.
 Here is a list of our partners and here is how we make money.

 The information provided on this page is for educational purposes only.
 The Modest Wallet is a financial publisher that does not offer any personal financial advice or advocate the purchase or sale of any security or investment for any specific individual.

 The perfect side hustle is like the perfect beer: hard to find, but irreplaceable when you’ve discovered it.
 Side hustles come in all shapes and sizes.
-From doing surveys to starting a blog to selling your textbooks, there’s a universe of options when it comes to supplementing your income.
+From doing paid online surveys to starting a blog to selling your textbooks, there’s a universe of options when it comes to supplementing your income.
 One of the cleverest and most niche ideas is to buy, restore, and flip furniture for a profit.

 As our consumerism has turned increasingly towards single-use, disposable items, people are letting go of quality pieces of furniture with plenty of life left — Some of them may just need some TLC.
 Read on for practical advice on how to flip furniture for profit!